COVID-19 Campus Update

 Please note that sexual assaults may be criminal acts and as such, investigation and processing by the criminal justice system, local police, and crisis intervention centers may supersede or occur in addition to the process developed under this policy.

 Engaging in a consensual relationship with a student over whom the faculty member has either grading, supervisory, or other evaluative authority constitutes a conflict of interest.
 These relationships could lead to undue favoritism or the perception of undue favoritism, abuse of power, compromised judgment or impaired objectivity.
-The faculty member must take steps to remove the conflict by assigning a different individual to supervise the student; resigning from the student’s academic committees; or by terminating the relationship at least while the student is in his/her class.
-Likewise, it is a conflict of interest for a supervisor to engage in a consensual relationship with a subordinate over whom he or she has evaluative or supervisory authority.
+The faculty member must take steps to remove the conflict by assigning a different individual to supervise the student; resigning from the student’s academic committees; or by terminating the relationship at least while the student is in their class.
+Likewise, it is a conflict of interest for a supervisor to engage in a consensual relationship with a subordinate over whom they have evaluative or supervisory authority.
 The supervisor must take action to resolve the conflict of interest by, for example, assigning another individual to supervise and/or evaluate the subordinate.

 The Legal Definition of Sexual Harassment